Chart Color Schemes

 Population growth drivers in Cartwright are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Cartwright's population is estimated at around 2,813 as of Nov 2025.
-This reflects an increase of 197 people (7.5%) since the 2021 Census, which reported a population of 2,616 people.
-The change is inferred from the resident population of 2,806 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 9 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,930 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Cartwright's 7.5% growth since the 2021 census exceeded the state's 6.7%, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 58% of overall population gains during recent periods.
+As of Nov 2025, Cartwright's population is estimated at around 2,838 people, reflecting an increase of 222 individuals since the 2021 Census.
+This growth represents an 8.5% rise from the previous population count of 2,616 persons.
+The change is inferred from AreaSearch's estimation of the resident population at 2,819 following examination of ABS' latest ERP data release in June 2024 and validation of nine new addresses since the Census date.
+This results in a density ratio of approximately 2,956 persons per square kilometer for Cartwright (SA2), placing it within the upper quartile relative to national locations assessed by AreaSearch.
+The area's population growth rate of 8.5% since the 2021 census exceeded the state average of 7.6%, making it a growth leader in the region.
+Overseas migration contributed approximately 57.99999999999999% of overall population gains during recent periods, driving primary growth for Cartwright (SA2).

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to demographic trends and aggregated SA2-level projections, an above median population growth is projected for Cartwright, with the area expected to grow by 556 persons to 2041, reflecting an increase of 18.8% in total over the 17 years.
+Based on aggregated SA2-level projections, Cartwright (SA2) is expected to grow by 557 persons to 2041, reflecting a gain of 17.8% in total over the 17-year period.
+This projection indicates an above median population growth trend for statistical areas analysed by AreaSearch.

 Frequently Asked Questions - Population